 Does Zettle Have a Free Plan?

 Zettle is only available as a free plan.
-With PayPal Zettle, businesses are not charged a monthly fee at all: just the one plan is available and users have access to all of its features and functionality.
+With PayPal Zettle, businesses are not charged a monthly fee at all: just one plan is available, and users have access to all of its features and functionality.

 Developers can set up a demo account in Zettle to test a software development kit, but that’s likely not helpful for the typical customer who just wants to test out Zettle’s interface and features.
-For that, we’d simply recommend setting up a free account.
+For that, our researchers would recommend setting up a free account.

-Discounts can be set up within the PayPal Zettle POS.
+We found it easy to set up discounts in PayPal Zettle POS.
 Image: Tech.co

 Does Zettle Have Any Extra Fees?